Kush-Saxena/Spring-SimpleDb-Connect/README.md

 # Spring-SimpleDb-Connect
-This is a simple Spring app which connects the Spring app to a Database of choice.
+This is a simple Spring Demo app which connects the Spring app to a mySql based Database and Works with a Sample Object.